-Keep in mind that these COIs are likely to be much less tapped out than CPAs and perhaps more open to learning about how you help people.
-Still, you want to ensure that your relationship starts off on the right foot, so here are some best practices to get you started.
+The best part about this list?
+These COIs are probably less tapped out than CPAs and perhaps more open to learning how you help people.
+Still, you want to start off on the right foot.
+Here’s how.

-1) Approach COIs like you would a high-net-worth client.
-While getting to know someone socially is a good idea, it usually takes both time and expertise to actually win the business.
-Too often, I hear that when advisors take a potential COI to lunch, they don’t bring any professional documents, as their goal is for the individual to “just get to know me” or “see me as a nice person.”
-It shouldn’t be a surprise, then, that careful, cautious, analytical CPAs in particular don’t go back to the office and start referring clients to the advisor.
+1) Be deliberate.
+When advisors take a potential COI to lunch, they all too often don’t bring any professional documents because their goal is for the individual to “just get to know me” or “see me as a nice person.”
+It shouldn’t be a surprise, then, that careful, cautious, and analytical CPAs don’t go back to the office and start referring clients to the advisor.

-Instead, here's how you could approach a meeting with a potential COI:
+Instead, here are a few tips for approaching a meeting with a potential COI:

-Bring a statement of expertise about your firm.
+Bring a statement of what your firm specializes in.

-Include biographies of you and the team (if any), along with bullet points of your process.
+Include biographies of you and the team, along with bullet points of your process.

 Clearly and simply detail what you do and how you help people.

-If you have supporting information, such as case studies, articles or awards, or a sample of your work (e.g., a financial plan), bring those along, too.
+If you have supporting information, such as case studies, articles, awards, or a sample of your work (e.g., a financial plan), bring those along, too.

-Be prepared for questions—in fact, welcome them, as they are a sign that someone is interested.
+Be prepared for questions; in fact, welcome them, as they are a sign someone is interested.

 2) Learn all you can about the COIs.
 Who are their families?
 Do they have pets?
-What schools did they attend?
+Where did they go to school?
 What are their hobbies and community involvement?
-You’ll uncover a lot of valuable information in the course of conversation, and they’ll learn a lot about you, too.
+You’ll uncover a lot of valuable information, and they’ll learn a lot about you, too.
 In short, you have to know them.

-Then, try to get the conversation started with a topic that the COI would want to talk about and be easily able to discuss.
-For example:
+Then, try to steer the conversation toward a topic that the COI would want to talk about and be easily able to discuss.
+Below are some examples: